The museum is open every day from 11:00 pm - 4.00 pm

 Parking: Public parking outside the main entrance for a fee, all days 08:00 - 20:00.

-Eat at the cafeteria or bring a lunch?
+Eat at the café or bring your own lunch?

-Dogs have to be leashed and are welcome to the museum grounds and Open-Air Museum - outdoors.
-They can not enter in buildings and exhibitions.
+Dogs are welcome to the museum grounds and Open Air Museum - outdoors, as long as they are kept on a leash.
+They are not allowed in buildings and exhibitions.

 Smoking is allowed in the Main Square only.
 Due to fire risk, smoking is prohibited in the rest of the museum.

 Most areas of the Open-Air Museum have relatively level and broad gravel paths providing easy access.
-However, some areas have steeper trails, and some buildings are difficult to access.
-Please consult the map of the Open-Air Museum.
+However, some areas have steeper trails, and most buildings are difficult to access.

-The Visitor Center, the cafés, the toilettes, the Main Exhibit Building and the Trøndelag Farmstead have wheelchair access.
+The Visitor Center, the cafés, the toiletes, the Main Exhibit Building and the Trøndelag Farmstead have wheelchair access.